 Are you avoiding exercise because you think you don't have the time?
-Within this website you can learn how to increase the efficiency of your workouts for better results in less time.
+Learn how to increase the efficiency of your workouts for better results in less time.

 Discover how exercise and diet affect your brain and play an enormous role in your physical, emotional, and mental health.
 Our brains change, for better or for worse, and we have a degree of control over the direction it takes.

-I give weight training advice for beginners, for those who haven't exercised for a while, and tips for women on how to achieve their ideal body proportions.
+Get weight training advice if you are a beginner or for those who haven't exercised for a while.
+Included are tips for women on how to achieve their ideal body proportions.

 Learn ways to manage stress before it kills you.

 Do you have a desire to get forever fit and to chisel a rock solid body, but just can't find the motivation to do so?
-Check out my exercise motivation tips and pick up some inspiration along the way.
+Check out these exercise motivation tips and pick up some inspiration along the way.